domhofmann/PRTween/README.md

 	PRTweenPeriod *period = [PRTweenPeriod periodWithStartValue:100 endValue:200 duration:3];

 The second component that makes up PRTween is an **operation**.
 An operation contains logistic information about how a period should play out, as well as what should happen while it does.
 You can think of a period as an abstract representation of work that should be carried out, and an operation as the worker who decides *how* it gets carried out.
-An operation might get added to the queue like this:
+An operation might look like this:

 	PRTweenOperation *operation = [[PRTweenOperation new] autorelease];
 	operation.period = period;